Mapzone/mapzone-plugins/README.md

 ### What is free on mapzone.io?

   - creating an account
-  - creating open/public personal projects (unlimited)
+  - creating **public** personal projects (unlimited)
   - creating organizations
-  - creating open/public projects for an organization (unlimited)
+  - creating **public** projects for an organization (unlimited)
   - becoming a member of an organization

 ### What things you must pay a fee for?

-  - creating a private project (personal or organization)
+  - creating a **private** project (personal or organization)
+  - adding members to an organization with private projects
+  - using plugins

 ## Pricing model and billing

-For using a plugin we charge a fee
+Billing is done per organization.
+We charge a fee for every member/user of an organization that has private projects.
+Additionally there is a fee for most plugins.

+  - private projects: 9€ per user per month
+  - plugins: fee per user per month

+### Billing of personal projects

+Each account is an organization with just one member/user.
+Projects

+  - unmimited public projects
+  - unlimited private projects

   * per use, per project, per month
   * every user of a project can use the plugin